 Select 300-level courses in sociology.
+Students may also take SSCI 401 Social Science Seminar: Contending Perspectives.

 Social Studies Teaching Major BS

 (Social Studies Licensure Grades 5-12)

 The BS in Social Studies Teaching Option is designed to provide students with both a strong foundation in social science disciplines and the intellectual skills necessary for excellence as an urban school teacher, grades 5 through 12.
 The major meets the Minnesota Board of Teaching standards for social studies and combined with the program offered through the university's Urban Education Program, provides a path to licensure as a social studies teacher, grades 5-12.